-Advanced French has an interdisciplinary and experiential focus, encompassing 45 hours
+The French for Media and Communications: Advanced French has an interdisciplinary and experiential focus (3 credits).

-(3 credits).
 Its main objectives are:

 - To gain advanced proficiency in spoken French; - To explore a variety of media and their specific usage of French; - To employ French confidently and effectively in everyday situations and in reading sophisticated prose in literature and the media; - To acquire insight into the role of French language within Morocco and North African life and culture.